rednafi/digressions/_posts/python/2020-03-26-python-contextmanager.md

 exiting a: A
 ```

 `ExitStack` can be also used in cases where you want to manage multiple resources gracefully.
-For example, suppose, you want to create a list from the contents of multiple files in a directory.
-Let's see, how you can do so while avoiding accidental memory leakage from naive resource management.
+For example, suppose, you need to create a list from the contents of multiple files in a directory.
+Let's see, how you can do so while avoiding accidental memory leakage with robust resource management.

 ```python
 from contextlib import ExitStack